digitalspring/whitepaper/whitepaper.md

-- Distributed Hash Table (DHT) layer: Provide a searchable data structure (namely a key-value store) which is distributed among all peers
+- Distributed Hash Table (DHT) layer: Provide a searchable data structure (namely a key-value store) which is distributed among all peers.
+Its primary purpose is ID resolution, i.e. finding the current IP address a peer can be reached under, given his ID.

-- Unicast: Establish 1-to-1 connections between peers that are online
+- Unicast: Establish 1-to-1 connections between peers that are online.

 - OfflineUnicast: Send short messages (e.g. notifications) to peers that are offline.
 The messages are stored in the DHT in a queue data